ogormansherri/HackerRank-Tutorials/The-Linux-Shell/Intro-to-Text-Processing-Utilities/The-uniq-Command/uniq3/Instructions.md

       2 02
       1 03
       3 aa
 ```

 * The first number is the count of the number of repeated occurrences in the original file.
 * Printing only duplicate lines
-  *The '-d' option prints only those lines which are followed by one or more repetitions immediately after them.
+  *The `-d` option prints only those lines which are followed by one or more repetitions immediately after them.
   * `uniq -d < testCounts.txt`
     * OR
   * `cat testCounts.txt | uniq -d`